 Click on IGTV.
 You’ll come to a screen that shows all of your uploaded videos.
 Click on the video you want to update.
 In your lower right you’ll see an ellipses (…).
 When you click on that, it brings up a lightbox with three options: Edit Video, Delete, or Cancel.

-Click SAVE when you are done.
+Click DONE when you are finished to save your changes.

 Will you go back and optimize your IGTV videos?